paris-saclay-cds/datarun/README.md

 * Run `bash scp_runner_stratuslab.sh list_runners.txt`.
 This will scp some files to the runners and configure them (by executing the script `deploy_runner_stratuslab.sh`)
-TODO fix this step!
-It does not work!!

 You should now be ready to use datarun on stratuslab!